-- give a true and fair view of the loss for the 2010 closed year of account; - · have been properly prepared in accordance with UK Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and have been properly prepared in accordance with the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).
+- give a true and fair view of the profit for the 2011 closed year of account; - have been properly prepared in accordance with UK Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and have been properly prepared in accordance with the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).